ArchitectsDico si Tiganas - Șerban Țigănaș, Florin Dico, Levente Kornis, Cristian Urcan

 ClientCluj County Council

-From the architect.
+Text description provided by the architects.
 Team: Carmen Brădățeanu , Ciprian Onețiu, Sorin Bularca, Alexandra Bendea, Ioan Sava, Lorant Miklos, Ioan Bera, Ioan Iov, Iustinian Orza, Teodora Dănilă, Ciprian Cătineanu, Bogdan Dico, Diana Edițoiu, Cristian Ioja, Paul Moldovan, Mihai Roșca, Adina Petrica, Sabina Bulboacă, Emilia Bulboacăand Răzvan Câmpeanu

 The Arena replaces the former Ion Moina Municipal Stadium in Cluj- Napoca, after the decision of laying up, demolition and modernization attempts that preceded it.Its location within the city has a privileged position in the axis of leisure and sport developed along the course of the Somes River, being very easily approachable and near downtown.
 The place has gain its name “at the stadium” and was considered by the ClujCity sports fans a sacred space and even a redoubt to be defended when the idea of a new Stadium was born, but placed in a different location.
 The central location was a challenge from the beginning when defining the architecture of the new Stadium arose.